google/WebFundamentals/src/content/en/tools/lighthouse/audits/optimize-images.md

 you drag and drop images into its UI, and then it automatically compresses the images without compromising quality noticeably.
 If you're running a small site and can handle manually optimizing all images, this option is probably good enough.

+[Squoosh](https://squoosh.app/) is another option.
+Squoosh is maintained by the Google Web DevRel team, the team that runs developers.google.com/web.

 ### Command line tools {: #cli }